 |

-After view 100's of houses online and seeing dozens in
+After viewing 100's of houses online and seeing dozens

-person, we made an offer on a house in the
+in person, our offer on a house in the NW

-NW part of Lubbock.
+part of Lubbock was accepted.
 It is just outside the city limits.
-The property

 The house was built in 2010 and has no carpet (YEAH!).
 All the flooring is